Create an SAP OData V2 connection to securely read from or write to OData V2-compliant applications in SAP deployed in the cloud or on-premises.

 The name of the runtime environment where you want to run tasks.

-Select a Secure Agent.
+Select a Secure Agent or elastic runtine environment.

 Service Type